vinceallenvince/tinytornado/README.md

 # tinytornado

 TinyTornado renders animated tornadoes in a web browser using JavaScript, CSS and the DOM.
-Note, while TinyTornado uses only basic browser elements (no Canvas, SVG, etc), the animation runs best in [Google Chrome](https://www.google.com/chrome/browser/).
+Note, while TinyTornado uses only basic HTML elements (no Canvas, SVG, etc), the animation runs best in [Google Chrome](https://www.google.com/chrome/browser/).

 ##Install